viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 **TODO: number of bits in output reg**

 For using the XADC you need to instantiate an [XADC Wizard IP](https://www.xilinx.com/products/intellectual-property/xadc-wizard.html) in your HW design.
-If you don't need to modify the XADC configuration during runtime, you can do all the needed setup in the configuration of the XADC Wizzard IP.
+If you don't need to modify the XADC configuration during runtime, you can do all the needed setup in the XADC Wizzard IP configuration.
 Alternatively, you can configure XADC by calling functions defined in [xsysmon.h](https://github.com/Xilinx/embeddedsw/blob/master/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.h).
 This allows you to change the configuration during runtime (e.g., switching between the channels).
 We will use this method of configuration in this tutorial.

 The Zynq 7000 XADC can run in several operating modes, see the [relevant chapter](https://docs.amd.com/r/en-US/ug480_7Series_XADC/XADC-Operating-Modes) of the [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC).
 In this tutorial, we will use the simplest one, the Single Channel Mode.
 We will also configure the XADC for Continuous Sampling.
-In this timing mode, the XADC does the conversions one after another thus generating a stream of data, which we will process through the DMA.
+In this timing mode, the XADC performs the conversions one after another, generating a stream of data that we will process through the DMA.

 ## Acquisition time